valerieniemann/valerieniemann.github.io/_posts/2020-07-15-personal-finance.md

 ####
 *8.* Make sure you *cancel* any *unused subscriptions*.
 This one gets me all the time.
 Whether it's a streaming service that you can live without or a site that has a textbook you used for a class, make sure you are not getting billed for a monthly service that you do not use!
 It is best to keep a running list of your online accounts.

 The small steps we discussed can be made within the confines of your current daily schedule.
-Already you could be saving over $1000 per year just by selecting a couple of the recommendations and committing to them.
+Already you could be saving over $1000 per year by selecting a couple of the recommendations and committing to them.
 Now we will talk about actions that may involve some time and/or risk -- but maybe you're up for it for more saving/spending capacity.

 ## Slightly larger steps to savings

 We will be talking shortly about reaching financial goals.
 If you have a specific goal in mind within graduate school (mine is to pay off my undergraduate student loans), then it might be worth investigating ways to earn extra money on the side.
 If you're just hoping to have more savings or spendings, these suggestions may also be of use to you.
 ####
 *1.* Get a side hustle.
 On campus there are numerous opportunities to earn a little extra money.
 You do have to decide if your side hustle is worth your precious and finite time.
 Some rewarding side hustles that could aid in your professional, academic, or research goals include the following:
 - Tutoring.
-Learning how to communicate fundamental conceps is a great skill to hone, and you can develop
+Learning how to communicate fundamental conceps is a great skill to hone.
 - Mentoring.
 Perhaps your life experience up to now has been ripe with cool opportunities.
 Those who are younger than you could learn from your life experience, and perhaps follow similar paths.
 You can learn mentoring skills and get paid at the same time -- sweet deal!
 - Becoming a resident assistant (RA) or a community assistant (CA) for graduate school housing.
 This usually involves planning fun events for your residents.
 It does not take up too much time but is well-subsidized.
 Take advantage of this leadership opportunity that provides a nice bonus on the side!
 ####